johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-26-docusaurus-image-cloudinary-rehype-plugin/index.md

 ## Conclusion

-We've seen how we can use a remark plugin to transform markdown image syntax into Cloudinary URLs.
+We've seen how we can use a rehype plugin to transform HTML image syntax into Cloudinary URLs.
 We've also seen how we can use an environment variable to conditionally add the plugin to our Docusaurus configuration.